Detraining: What Happens When You Stop Exercising?

 The VO2max will continue decreasing, even up to 20%.
 At this point, you might be at risk of losing all your cardio gains, because the functioning of your whole cardiorespiratory system is slowly returning to its pre-trained state.

 Example: If a 5K now takes you 22 minutes, you might now need 25 minutes or longer.

 Muscle & fat

 The loss of lean muscle mass starts happening slowly.
 Physiologically, this resembles the normal aging process.
 When it comes to strength, research is not clear.
-It seems that the rate at which you lose strength depends on how many years or months of training you had, the type of training, your age…
+It seems that the rate at which you lose strength depends on how many years or months of training you had, the type of training, and your age.

 Did you know?

 “Muscle memory” helps well-trained individuals regain their strength faster after a longer training break.
-A key part of muscle memory is the neural adaptations that happen as you spend time learning a skill and getting stronger.(4)
+A key part of muscle memory is the neural adaptations that happen as you spend time learning a skill and getting stronger.(5)